 How a Community Paramedics Program Helps Patients Beyond Hospital Walls

 But many of those emergency visits were avoidable.
-“So many patients end up in the ER because of simple — but frightening — mistakes, like mixing up medications or missing timely treatment for an infection,” says Pat Coyne, vice president, Ambulance Services at North Memorial Health Care.
+“So many patients end up in the ED because of simple — but frightening — mistakes, like mixing up medications or missing timely treatment for an infection,” said Pat Coyne, vice president, ambulance services, at North Memorial Health in Robbinsdale, Minnesota.

 The program utilizes a staff of emergency-trained paramedics who are scheduled to take a break from ambulance work to make community care visits.
 Scheduled visits to the homes of frail and elderly patients, or those with chronic conditions like diabetes, help reduce avoidable ED visits and hospitalizations.
-A typical patient serviced by the program is someone who may frequently go to the ER, but may not have a way to receive follow-up care — or may not have anyone to take care of them once they’re home.
+A typical patient in the program is someone who frequently receives hospital care, but may not have anyone to provide help after returning home.

 Share this entry

-The program has proven to be a success.
-To date, community paramedics have completed more than 2,500 visits and served nearly 300 patients.
-Patients who received a community paramedic visit after an initial emergency department or inpatient admission showed a 50 percent reduction in these types of encounters three months after the initial intervention.
+The program has proven to be a success for patients.
+Patients who received a community paramedic visit after an initial ED or inpatient admission showed a 50 percent reduction in return hospital visits three months after the initial intervention.
 Hospital care team members have also noticed a reduction in calls for ambulances and hospital readmissions.
 Patients in the program are seeing their primary care providers more reliably and are managing their health more effectively.